Living in a New Republic of the Heart:

 21 Course Sessions:

-Two-hour large-group meetings will occur every 2-3 weeks.
+90 minute large-group meetings will occur every 2-3 weeks.
 Each will begin with a dharma talk, and then we will go into smaller breakout groups.
 I will lead these assisted by my longtime student Siobhan McClory.
 These will focus on empowering you through philosophical and practice distinctions and direct transmission.
-Six of the large group sessions will be spontaneous — I will offer comments and teachings that will address, in a timely way, what is happening in our sangha and our world.
+Six of the large group sessions are reserved for emergent topics — I will offer comments and teachings that will address, in a timely way, what is happening in our sangha and our world.
 Fifteen of the large group sessions will be formal modules with a predetermined focus that will move through the practice curriculum described below, covering the Four Pillars of our experiment and seven key practice topics.

 One dyad session each week: